HackerPoet/Palindromer/README.md

 Palindromer by default uses `dictionary.txt` as the dictionary and `palindromes.txt` as the output file.
 This can be changed with `-d="your_dictionary.txt"` and `-o="output_name.txt"`.

+## GUI
+The visual app can be used to navigate palindromes more quickly by clicking on the desired contination.
+To open the GUI, run `./palindromer-visual` after having run `make palindromer-visual`.

 ## An Example
 Start with a list of all start and end palindrome pairs: